FOSS-Pulchowk/Scrappy101/README.md

 # Scrappy101

 This is a micro-project on web-scrapping using Python modules viz. bs4 and requests.
-It belongs to organiation Competitive Programmers of 074BCT.
+It belongs to organization, Competitive Programmers of 074BCT.